Canskate Registration is NOW OPEN!

 ST. MARGARET’S BAY SKATING CLUB

 Canskate is Skate Canada's flagship learn-to-skate program, designed for beginners of all ages.
-(Must be 4 years of age at beginning of program.
+(Must be 4 years of age at beginning of program for Canskate and 3 years at beginning of program for our 30 minute Pre-Canskate Program).

 When you sign up for CanSkate, you will be in a program that focuses on fun, participation and basic skill development.
 You will earn badges and other incentives as you learn fundamental skating skills.
 Lessons are given in a group format and led by an NCCP certified professional coach.
 Professional coaches are assisted by trained Program Assistants.
 Skaters progress at their own rate and coaches make sessions active using teaching aids, music and a wide variety of activities that create a fun environment and promote learning.
 CanSkate is the feeder program to all other Skate Canada skating programs, as well as preparing skaters for participation in hockey, speedskating and ringette.